darinz/DL/12_CV/01_fundamental_concepts.md

 ```math
 \begin{bmatrix} x' \\ y' \\ w' \end{bmatrix} = \begin{bmatrix} h_{11} & h_{12} & h_{13} \\ h_{21} & h_{22} & h_{23} \\ h_{31} & h_{32} & h_{33} \end{bmatrix} \begin{bmatrix} x \\ y \\ 1 \end{bmatrix}
 ```
+> **Math Breakdown:**
+> - This is a 3×3 matrix that handles perspective transformations.
+> - The final coordinates are $(x'/w', y'/w')$ (homogeneous coordinates).
+> - Can handle perspective changes like viewing a rectangle from an angle.

 > **Try it yourself!** Apply a rotation or affine transformation to an image using OpenCV or PIL.
 What happens to the image?